KVSwap: Disk-aware KV Cache Offloading for Long-Context On-device Inference: Our Approach

 To minimize disk I/O, \SystemName estimates which KV entries are most important for attention computing in the next layers and only preloads these.
-A unique feature of \SystemName is that it first groups G consecutive key-value (KV) entries to align with the block-read characteristics of devices like NVMe, UFS, and eMMC (see also Figure~\ref{fig:disk_bw_utils}), then predicts and loads the most important groups.
+A unique feature of \SystemName is that it first groups G consecutive key-value (KV) entries to align with the block-read characteristics of devices like NVMe, UFS, and eMMC (see also Fig.~\ref{fig:disk_bw_utils}), then predicts and loads the most important groups.
 This is different from prior work~\cite{sun2024shadowkv,lee2024infinigen,singhania2024loki} that predicts on individual heads or tokens.
 The group size is configurable and can be automatically determined during offline processing (Sec.~\ref{subsec:offline_processing}).

-Figure~\ref{fig:prediction} depicts how we predict which \emph{groups} of KV cache entries to be loaded from disk.
+Fig.~\ref{fig:prediction} depicts how we predict which \emph{groups} of KV cache entries to be loaded from disk.
 The idea is to use the low-rank K cache, \(K_{\text{lr}}\), to estimate the attention scores (\(QK^\top\)) without accessing the full K cache.
 K cache elements (and their associated values, V) that contribute to a high attention score will be prefetched into memory.
 Specifically, for query head \(h\), we approximate the attention score as:

-Here, \(Q_h \in \mathbb{R}^{1 \times d}\) is the query vector for head \(h\); \(A_{g(h)} \in \mathbb{R}^{d \times r}\) is the compression matrix for the K cache assigned to \(h\); and \(g(h)\) maps each query head to its shared K head.
+Here, \(Q_h \in \mathbb{R}^{1 \times d}\) is the query vector for head \(h\); \(A_{g(h)} \in \mathbb{R}^{d \times r}\) is the low-rank adapter for the K cache assigned to \(h\); and \(g(h)\) maps each query head to its shared K head.
 We refer to the term \(Q_h A_{g(h)}\) as a low-rank query vector.
 This enables the reconstruction of multi-head attention from a compressed, head-unified \(K_{\text{lr}}\), thereby reducing computation and allowing us to decide which \emph{groups} of KV entries are worth loading.

 \cparagraph{Online prediction.} We predict the critical KV groups ahead of time to issue disk load concurrently with the computation.
 Specifically, while computing layer \(i{-}1\), \SystemName predicts in advance the critical KV groups needed for layer \(i\).
 To do this, we approximate the upcoming input \(X_i\) using \(X_{i{-}1}\), taking advantage of the observation that the input (embeddings) to a Transformer layer \(i\) is often similar to that at layer \(i{-}1\)~\cite{vaswani2017attention,lee2024infinigen}.
 Using this approximation, we apply layer \(i\)’s projections to obtain a low-rank multi-head query vector \(\tilde{Q}_{\text{lr}}^{i}\).
 Together with \(K_{\text{lr}}^{i}\), this vector is used in a low-rank attention computation to estimate the attention scores for layer \(i\).